If you are selling a shared property, this article will provide the insights needed for a smooth transaction.

 Is selling a shared ownership property more complex than a standard sale?

 Selling a shared ownership involves additional steps compared to a standard property sale.
 You must coordinate with your housing association and adhere to specific shared ownership rules.
-For instance, you might have to offer the property first to the housing association or a similar process to find a shared ownership buyer.

 Legal procedures, such as handling the mandatory buyback lease, also add complexity.
 However, with good preparation and advice, you can manage these complexities effectively.

 Profit potential in selling a shared ownership home depends on various factors.
-The market value of your share, as determined by a RICS valuation, plays a crucial role.
+The market value of your share, as determined by a RICS valuation, plays a role.
 Market conditions, improvements made to the property, and the terms of your lease can also influence profit.

-Remember, any increase in value is shared proportionally with the housing association.
+Any increase in value is shared proportionally with the housing association.
 Selling when the market is favourable can increase your chances of making a profit.